Monkeystation/photanol-com/src/pages/index.md

         theorized it was possible to adapt cyanobacteria to synthesize ethanol.
         With the potential to create any carbon chemical.
 The real game-changer?
         Absorbing CO<small>2</small>.
-Based on cyanobacteria’s power to photosynthesize, the process the professors dreamt up extracts CO<small>2</small> from the atmosphere while producing essential industrial compounds.
+Based on cyanobacteria’s power to photosynthesize, the process the professors dreamt up uses CO<small>2</small> as a feedstock while producing essential industrial compounds.
 Months of iteration in the lab led to success, our first patent and the birth of Photanol’s renewable revolution. "
     - year: "2012"
       title: Platform spin-out
       icon: /img/roadmap_spinout.png
       image: /img/2-platform-spinout.jpg
       text: >-
-        In order to nurture our fledgling circular ambitions, we needed to demonstrate commercial potential.
+        In order to nurture our circular ambitions, we needed to demonstrate commercial potential.
 Our technology must be capable of producing an entire platform of compounds.
 Transforming any chemical to a sustainable one.
-Early investment rounds allowed us to form a dedicated Photanol team to power the effort.
+An early investment round allowed us to form a dedicated Photanol team to power the effort.

-        They validated that our first patent could lead to many more; enhancing cyanobacteria for 17 individual strains.
-Proving that what we had on our hands could rock the world.
+        They validated that our first patent could lead to many more; enhancing cyanobacteria for 17 different products.
 We were officially in the business of restoring balance on our planet.
     - year: "2014"
       title: Strategic partnership with Corbion
       icon: /img/roadmap_partnerships.png